Ordered Patch Theory

 The full MERA maps the top state |\psi_{\text{top}}\rangle \in \mathbb{C}^\chi (the bulk) to the boundary state |\psi_{\text{boundary}}\rangle \in (\mathbb{C}^\chi)^{\otimes N} by applying the layers from bulk to boundary, each layer expanding the state space by factor s.

-The causal cone \mathcal{C}(x) of a boundary site x \in \{1, \ldots, N\} is the minimal set of tensors in the network whose values can affect the reduced density matrix \rho_x of site x.
-It is computed bottom-up (from bulk toward boundary).
+The generative cone \mathcal{G}(x) of a boundary site x \in \{1, \ldots, N\} is the set of boundary sites that can be reached from the bulk top by expanding through the network.
+It is computed top-down (from bulk toward boundary).

 w(\tau) = \mathcal{O}(s^\tau) \qquad \text{[grows exponentially from bulk toward boundary]}